Our Roots are in Community-Owned Renewable Energy

 Now that Community Economic Development Corporations (which allow residents to invest in local projects), other regulations and programs are in place in the province, and due to the large support for solar energy in Tantramar, EOS has helped to create Beausejour Renewable Energy Co-operative Ltd. (BRE), a renewable energy investment co-operative.
 They are seeking to pool local investment dollars to install solar and small scale wind projects in southeast New Brunswick.
-BRE is also a social enterprise and helps to support EOS.
+EOS is an investor member of BRE.

 Empowering Local Solutions

 EOS has come a long way in its nearly 15 years.
 We have worked on energy efficiency, energy conservation, renewable energy, emission reduction, sustainable transportation, water conservation, waste reduction, climate change adaptation, and have most recently begun monitoring our local watersheds across the Chignecto Isthmus.
 Climate change issues and sustainable development touch all aspects of our lives and everyone has role to play in the solutions.
 EOS continues to partner with many organizations, institutions, businesses, all levels of government, and individual residents to continue empowering and implementing local solutions.

 Find out more about the early days of EOS in this slide show:

 Previous EOS Staff:

 - Giacomo Vecia (Student Intern)

 - Lisa Griffin (Project Coordinator)